 In the 2018/19 season Jennifer Holloway will return to the Staatsoper Hamburg as Sieglinde (Walküre), while Oper Frankfurt will present her as Grete in a new production of Schreker’s Der ferne Klang, and the Nationaltheater Mannheim will see her in the title role of Strauss’ Salome.
 Later in the season she will sing the part of the Composer in Ariadne auf Naxos at Teatro Colon Buenos Aires , and the soprano part in Zemlinsky’s Lyric Symphony with the Gürzenich Orchester Köln.

-Highlights of Ms. Holloway’s 2017/18 season included her debut as Cassandre in Les Troyens at the Semperoper Dresden, her debut as Sieglinde in Die Walküre at the Staatsoper Hamburg, Adalgisa in Norma at Nationaltheater Mannheim, and a Salome-tour in England.
+Highlights of Ms. Holloway’s 2017/18 season included her debut as Cassandre in Les Troyens at the Semperoper Dresden, her debut as Sieglinde in Die Walküre at the Staatsoper Hamburg, Adalgisa in Norma at Nationaltheater Mannheim, a triumphant Salome series at Bilbao Opera ABAO as well as a Salome-tour in England.
 Since her very successful debut as Musetta in La Boheme at the English National Opera in London she has been receiving more and more invitations for soprano roles, while she still maintains many of her former mezzo-soprano roles in her active repertoire.

 At the end of the 2014/2015 season Jennifer Holloway returned to Bordeaux, where she sang the part of Adalgisa in Bellini’s Norma for the first time, a role she reprised in London in the 2015/16 season.
 That same season Ms. Holloway sang Fulvia in Händel’s Ezio in Boston, while at the beginning of the 2016/17 season she made her successful debut as Salome at the Semperoper Dresden.
 Later in 2016/17 she performed Adalgisa (Norma) in Israel, Giovanna (Anna Bolena) in Lisbon and Octavian (Rosenkavalier) in Buenos Aires.